Why Exercise is a Bad Strategy for Weight Loss

 Because the evidence is in: exercise is a TERRIBLE way to try and shed those excess pounds.
 In the long run, it just doesn’t work.
 That claim is backed up by many independent, double-blind research studies, so before you write it off, check it out for yourself ?.

 I’m in the final stages of writing my book “Where Winners Lose & Losers Win: PERMANENT Weight Loss Made Simple.”
 I’ve suspected for a long time that exercise inhibits weight loss, but I decided to research it for the book, because I didn’t want to make unsubstantiated claims.
 In this blog we’ll look at what the issues are around exercise inhibiting weight loss.
 An easier way to lose weight instead of exercising is to have a gastric band fitted, you can read more about this online and decide whether it is the right option for you, it could help with weight loss and may be a healthy alternative for you because every individual is different.
+Or you could begin your journey off lightly and opt for liposuction for fat reduction once you’re deep into your weight loss plan.
 Perhaps you can make your decision after reading the rest of this article…

 We’ve been sold a bill of goods, folks, and we’ve been sold it by the food industry, I believe.
 Now I’m no conspiracy theorist.
 That being said, I’ve seen many of the companies who produce what we would consider to be “junk” food creating programs designed to “help get kids moving.’
 The problem is that movement is not the problem.
 Eating is the problem.